KxSystems/docs/docs/cloud/azure/architecture.md

 datafeeds are in a proprietary format, but always one with which KX has familiarity.
 Usually this means a feed handler just needs to be aware of the specific data format.
-Due to the flexible architecture of KX most, if not all, underlying kdb+ processes that constitute the system can be placed anywhere in this architecture.
+Due to the flexible architecture of KX, most underlying kdb+ processes that constitute the system can be placed anywhere in this architecture.
 For example, for latency, compliance or other reasons, the datafeeds might be relayed through your on-premises data center.
 Or the connection